linventif/__linventif_stuff/README.md

 **Do not add this repository to your server**, it is only for development purposes.

-This content can't work if you manually add it to your server.
+This content can't work if you manually add it to your server, you need to use the workshop content.

 ## Features